 Integrity protection, and replay protection, shall be provided to NAS and RRC-signalling.

-All NAS signaling messages except those explicitly listed in TS 24.301 [9] as exceptions shall be integrity-protected.
-All RRC signaling messages except those explicitly listed in TS 36.331 [21] as exceptions shall be integrity-protected.
+All NAS signaling messages except those explicitly listed in MFA TS 24.301 [9] as exceptions shall be integrity-protected.
+All RRC signaling messages except those explicitly listed in MFA TS 36.331 [21] as exceptions shall be integrity-protected.

-When authentication of the credentials on the UICC during Emergency Calling in Limited Service Mode, as defined in the TS 23.401 [2], can not be successfully performed, the integrity and replay protection of the RRC and NAS signaling shall be omitted (see clause 15).
+When authentication of the credentials on the UICC during Emergency Calling in Limited Service Mode, as defined in the 3GPP TS 23.401 [2], can not be successfully performed, the integrity and replay protection of the RRC and NAS signaling shall be omitted (see clause 15).
 This shall be accomplished by the network by selecting EIA0 for integrity protection of NAS and RRC.
 EIA0 shall only be used for unauthenticated emergency calls.